 Clostridium difficile, more commonly known as C. diff, is a bacterium that can cause infection of the colon when the bacteria composition of your stomach is thrown off balance.
 About 500,000 people in the United States develop C. diff-related illnesses, but some medical professionals have said it has been occurring more frequently and is becoming harder to treat.

-“We typically see cases of C. diff in people who live in nursing homes or require long hospital stays and in people who received an antibiotic for an infection within the past 3 months,” said Geisinger infectious disease expert Rowena Jimenez, M.D.
+“We typically see cases of C. diff in people who live in nursing homes or require long hospital stays and in people who received an antibiotic for an infection within the past 3 months,” says Geisinger infectious disease specialist, Dr. Rowena Jimenez.